Judge Advocate General's Department (India): Induction training

-Selected candidates will go through 49 weeks of pre-commission training at Officers Training Academy (OTA), Chennai.
+Selected candidates will go through 49 weeks of rigorous pre-commission training at Officers Training Academy (OTA), Chennai.
 On successful completion candidates will be awarded 'Post Graduate Diploma in Defence Management and Strategic Studies' by University of Madras.

 Deployment

 After grant of commission and basic training the law graduates are attached to infantry units at border locations and function like their fellow soldiers.
-This two year exposure is intended to inculcate the practical aspects of military law, and exposure to military routine important to understand the future impacts their military orders may have.
+This one and half year exposure is intended to inculcate the practical aspects of military law, and exposure to military routine important to understand the future impacts their military orders may have.

 Women in Army legal services

+Major Priya Jhingan was in the first batch of lady officers at the Officers Training Academy, Chennai and was commissioned into the JAG's Department.

 In November 2019, Lt Col Jyoti Sharma became the first woman officer from the JAG's Department to be assigned a foreign mission.
 She has been appointed as a legal military expert to the Government of Seychelles.

-Colonel Amit Kumar and Colonel Annu Dogra who were the first Service JAG married spouse couple of the Indian Armed Forces.